Cambodian Gumbo

 Ingredients

-- 1 small winter melon* remove skin and cut into bite size
+• 1 pound winter melon remove skin and cut into bite size

-- 1 bitter melon deseeded and sliced crosswise ¼" thick
+• 1 pound bitter melon deseeded and sliced crosswise ¼" thick

 Instructions

-- Add Roasted Rice – Add roasted rice and mix well.
-Stir occasionally to allow the veggies to wilt and volume reduces by about 1/4.
+• Add Roasted Rice – Add roasted rice and mix well.
+Stir occasionally to allow the veggies to wilt evenly and roasted rice do not scorch the bottom of the pot.
 Add water and continue cooking until veggies are tender to your liking.

 Nutrition Facts